lgatto/lgatto.github.io/_drafts/2022-12-16-maxquant-linux.md

 sudo sysctl -w vm.max_map_count=655350
 ```

-I then re-resumed the search with at step 25, corresponding the
+I then re-resumed the search with at step 25, corresponding to the
 calculation of posterior error probabilites:

 ```